UW-Madison unveils loan forgiveness program to keep teachers in Wisconsin

 "I noticed a lot of inequities between my school and others in Milwaukee," she said.
 "I didn’t understand why.
 I wanted to do something about it and wanted it to be more fair."

 Education policy courses during Taylor-Seals' time as an undergraduate at UW-Madison piqued her interest in pursuing teaching.
-She graduated from UW-Madison with an English literature degree this spring.
+She graduated with an English literature degree this spring.

 After Taylor-Seals earns her master's teacher certification next summer, she plans to teach English at a Milwaukee high school.